Rajveer-Solanki-Kevit/gen-ai-llm-tasks/README.md

 This repository groups three independent example folders that each contain a focused sample project, requirements, and a small CLI or script entrypoint.
 Each folder has its own `README.md` with detailed setup and run instructions.
 The three subprojects are:

 - `CodeAgentTask/` — code generation and testing utilities (generator + tester).
-- `OpenAIAssistantTask/` — an assistant CLI and helper scripts for working with the OpenAI API.
+- `OpenAIAssistantTask/` — an assistant CLI and streamlit web both for working with the OpenAI API.
-- `RAG-Task/` — a retrieval-augmented generation example and a small web/app entrypoint.
+- `RAG-Task/` — a retrieval-augmented generation example and a small web entrypoint.

 ## Quick repository layout